George Town, Tasmania

 The Barnbougle Dunes are a hidden gem and home to one of the world s top Links golf courses.
 The golf links, built on undulating coastal dunes, is the work of famed golf architect Tom Doak and Australia s Michael Clayton.
 The breathtaking landscape upon which the course has been created mirrors the wild coastal links courses of Scotland and Ireland and as Barnbougle continues to develop with age it looks set to follow in the footsteps of these great courses.
 Barnbougle Dunes has been ranked the No.1 Golf Links public course in Australia and No.7 in the world.

 Also in the region: Four Mile Creek Wildlife Sanctuary (4 km south-east of George Town); Tenth Island Nature Reserve (5 km north-west of Stony Head); Bell Bay bauxite processing and port facilities; Batman Bridge; Lefroy ghost town (15 km east gold discovered 1870).

-The town grew in fits and starts.
-There were times when it was an important centre but these were matched by periods when the town slumped back into insignificance.
-Between 1834-1840, it became the most important port on Van Diemen's Land's north coast, being particularly active in its trading with the new colony of Victoria.
+George Town continued to grow in fits and starts.
+During Macquarie's time it was an important centre and regional centre, but then slumped back into insignificance.
+In the 1830s, it became the most important port on Van Diemen's Land's north coast, being particularly active in its trading with the new colony of Victoria.

-It slumped in the 1840s only to be revitalised in the 1870s when gold was discovered at Lefroy, 15 km east of the town.
-Lefroy, which is now little more than a ghost town is well worth a visit.
-After the discovery of gold in 1870 it became a thriving gold mining town with a population reaching 5000 around the turn of the century.
-Now there are only the ruins of a few buildings.
+It slumped again in the 1840s during a time of recession, only to be revitalised in the 1870s when gold was discovered at Lefroy, 15 km east of the town.
+After the discovery of gold Lefroy became a thriving gold mining town with a population reaching 5000 towards the turn of the century.
+Lefroy, which is now little more than a ghost town, is well worth a visit.